Rent-My-Tent/Rent-My-Tent/README.md

   - Public blockchain infrastructure is well-suited to freely create and exchange unique digital representations of anything in forms of tokens.
 * What demographics do you serve?
   - 250,000 tents are left at music festivals across the UK every year.
 Source: Association of Independent Festivals
+  - Atomik Research found that music fans take £795 of camping gear to festivals leave £200's worth behind
 * What is the size of the market?
 * What other solutions are currently being used to address this problem?
 * What are the geopolitical, cultural-social-economic factors that must be taken into consideration?
+  - Calls to ban retailers from selling "single-use" tents
+  - Festival goers have become much more mindful in recent years, Glastonbury claim that 99.3% of tents we're taken home last year
 * What are some nuances and complexities that must be addressed?
   - Market dynamics
   - Messaging